tarwn/lessthandot-hugo/blogs/content/posts/2016-12-21-a-custom-jasmine-runner-to-find-my-slowest-specs.md

     Customizing this for other projects is relatively easy, and I'll probably work on making it easier to reuse as a I have more time.
 Right now the main things you need to do are:

       * Replace the jasmine paths with ones that make sense for your project
-      * Replace the “inject additional required files” section with the additional dependencies you need
+      * Replace the "inject additional required files" section with the additional dependencies you need
-      * Update the “execute provided spec list” section to match how you run tests
+      * Update the "execute provided spec list" section to match how you run tests

     You will also want to download the runner, console-reporter, and jasmine bootloader from [github][5].

-    For instance, if you are using a basic SpecRunner.html file with the spec and source files listed in script tags, you could drop these in the “inject additional required files” section and replace the “execute provided spec list” with just a single call to “windows.executeTests()”.
+    For instance, if you are using a basic SpecRunner.html file with the spec and source files listed in script tags, you could drop these in the "inject additional required files" section and replace the "execute provided spec list" with just a single call to "windows.executeTests()".

  [1]: https://github.com/tarwn/townthing/blob/master/tools/jasmine2-runner/jasmine2-runner.js
  [2]: /index.php/webdev/uidevelopment/javascript/continuous-javascript-testing-with-karma/ "Continuous Javascript Testing with Karma "